spirewebsolutions/campspot-node/README.md

 - - -

 The API Runner provides sample payloads, a 'How-To' on getting started, and how to easily test the API.
-The easiest way is to use the form at the bottom of the page, while 'gulp serve' is running and subit a few payloads with the provided form.
+The easiest way is to use the form at the bottom of the page, while 'gulp serve' is running and submit a few payloads with the provided form.

 - - -